harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/add-artifacts-to-pipelines.md

    * Make sure that you place your files in the correct location in the delegate workspace and that you set up the `CI_MOUNT_VOLUMES` and `ADDITIONAL_CERTS_PATH` environment variables correctly.

-   * STO supports certificates in DAR format as well as PEM.
+   * STO supports certificates in PEM format as well as DER (Distinguished Encoding Rules).

 * **Security step:** If you're using a [Security step](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#security-steps-and-scanner-templates) to set up your scan, note the following:

    * You need to place the certificates in the folder `/shared/customer_artifacts/certificates/`

-   * STO supports loading multiple certificates in DAR format as well as PEM.
+   * STO supports loading multiple certificates in PEM format as well as DER (Distinguished Encoding Rules).

 * **Nexus IQ scan:** For Nexus IQ scans, follow the Security step workflow.
 The certificate must have the filename `certificate` and the path `/shared/customer_artifacts/certificates/certificate`.